 Matching the coefficients on both sides, we can obtain expressions for $W_n(N,k)$ for $N=1,2,\dots$.

 For instance, for $N=1$ we find

 Replacing the function $\rho(x,y)$ with its expression \re{rho-fun}, we correctly reproduce \re{W-N=1}.
-For $N\ge 2$, the corresponding expressions for $W_n(N,k)$ are given by multiple integrals which can not be computed in a closed form for general $k$.
+For $N\ge 2$, the corresponding expressions for $W_n(N,k)$ are given by multiple integrals which cannot be computed in a closed form for general $k$.

 To obtain $W_n(N,k)$ for large $N$ we have to determine the generating functions \re{det1} and \re{det3} at large $z$.
 We solve this problem in the next section.